 Once neutral trim has been obtained, the Pilot, using vertical thrusters, will descend the remaining distance to the sea floor and make a slow, cautious bottom approach.
 Once the bottom is sighted visually, a 360° sweeping turn may be made to verify the area is clear for landing.
 Science observers are to act as lookouts from the side windows

 The Pilot will then proceed to execute the mission profile as required.
 This includes mandatory communications checks with the surface every 30 minutes and regular monitoring of all critical systems.
-The senior passenger is usually designated as the Port Observer and is considered to be responsible for handling any science-specific direction.
+The senior observer is usually designated as the Port Observer and is considered to be responsible for handling any science-specific direction.

 Bottom Departure and Ascent

 Typically, the submersible must be back on the surface at 1700 hrs.
 The Pilot must therefore anticipate the expected transit time from sea floor to surface and plan accordingly.
 A dive is typically ended for one of three reasons: 1) the dive day has ended, 2) the weather on the surface is anticipated to worsen, or 3) there is a technical problem with vehicle.

 Once the Pilot has decided to terminate the dive, and prior to initiating surfacing procedures, the Surface Controller must be notified.
 The Pilot must then secure all of the science equipment and samples in the sphere and in the forward basket.

 The Surface Controller will then give the submersible permission to surface at which time the Pilot will release the ascent weights and report that “Alvin is off the bottom.”